Jessicavazm/JessicaVaz_T3A1/README.md

 ‌
 # Q10
 JavaScript has a rich number of methods available to manipulate <b>arrays</b>.
-Some of the most common methods will described bellow with JS coding examples to further explain the process.
+Some of the most common methods are described bellow with JS coding examples to further explain the process.

 How to declare an array: